 When a new customer is set up, nShift will need to pass a test procedure between nShift and the carriers.
 This test procedure helps ensure high quality when the solution is put into production.

 Customized setup and Actor ID

 To get started, you need a Shipment Server license and a unique Actor ID.
 The Actor ID identifies you when you make requests to the web service.
 The Actor ID is created by nShift and contains all the information set up by us.
-Information like customer number at the carrier, product codes, and number ranges are examples of information hosted by nShift and stored under your Actor ID.
+Information like customer numbers at the carrier, product codes, and number ranges are examples of information hosted by nShift and stored under your Actor ID.
 We make a customized set-up for you with your customer-specific data.